zuozhenggh/learning-library/oracle-integration-library/core-competencies/B2B/getting-started/getting-started-b2b/gettingStartedB2B.md

 Currently, AS2 and FTP (includes SFTP) are supported protocols for B2B Trading Partner mode.
 If you wish to use another protocol adapter in Oracle Integration with B2B, you can do so only using the Standalone mode.

-You define a Transport for a B2B trading partner from the B2B > Transports and Agreements tab.
+You define a Transport for a B2B trading partner from the **Menu > B2B > Trading Partner > Edit Trading Partner > Transports and Agreements** tab.
 Here's a sample screenshot for a trading partner with one AS2 and one FTP transport.
 ![](./images/gettingStarted-TransportsOfComm.png)

+**FTP**

+File Transfer Protocol and Secure File Transfer Protocol (SFTP) are very commonly used for B2B communications.
+An FTP transport also works in conjunction with an FTP Connection.

+In an FTP Connection you specify the hostname, port, credentials and other security configuration.
+In the FTP transport, you enter the Input and Output Directory, File name pattern and other details.

+One important aspect of an FTP transport is that the receiving side polls the Input Directory on a time-based schedule.
+You can set up the schedule by clicking on the Receive Schedule action for an FTP transport.

 **AS2**